scoverage/sbt-coveralls/README.md

 SBT plugin that uploads scala code coverage to [https://coveralls.io](https://coveralls.io).
 This plugin uses the awesome [scct](http://mtkopone.github.com/scct/) to generate the code coverage metrics.

+For an example project that uses this plugin [click here](https://github.com/theon/scala-uri)

 For example output [click here](https://coveralls.io/builds/6727)

 **WARNING - This plugin is brand new - created 11 March 2013 - Likely to fall over**